Riebeek-Kasteel

-Jan Smuts was born in Bovenplaatz, near Riebeek West, on May 24, 1870.
+Jan Smuts was born in Bovenplaatz, near Riebeek West, on 24 May 1870.
 Daniel Malan was born in 1874 in Riebeeck West.
 Both men later became prime ministers of South Africa.

-Subsequently farmers established themselves in the valley and during 1900 the town was laid out in and around its existing church and its neighbor The Royal Hotel, the oldest hotel of South Africa.
+Subsequently farmers established themselves in the valley and during 1900 the town was laid out in and around its existing church and its neighbor The Royal Hotel, the oldest hotel in South Africa.
 The town eventually developed and today it houses more or less 2700 residents including some of South Africa's most famous painters, attracted by the picturesque surroundings of the valley.

-The town also serves as a satellite, a residential settlement for Paarl, Malmesbury and even the Metropole area.
-Often Riebeek Kasteel is referred as "the best kept secret of the Western Cape." and "Franschhoek 15 years ago."
+The town also serves as a satellite, a residential settlement for Paarl, Malmesbury and even the Cape Town Metropolitan area.

-In 2009 Riebeek Kasteel was chosen one of the three most beautiful towns of the Western Cape by the newspaper "Rapport".
+In 2009 Riebeek-Kasteel was chosen one of the three most beautiful towns of the Western Cape by the newspaper "Rapport".
 The other two finalists were Stellenbosch and Clanwilliam.